-Naomi videoNaomi is a service for women with complex needs, primarily with an eating disorder.
-We specialise in treating people with more than one diagnosis which may include Personality Disorder (PD), Obsessive Compulsive Disorder (OCD) and complex Post Traumatic Stress Disorder (PTSD).
+This service is for women with complex needs, primarily with an eating disorder; Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder and OSFED (Other Specific Feeding and Eating Disorder).
+We specialise in treating people with more than one diagnosis which may include Personality Disorder (PD), Obsessive Compulsive Disorder (OCD) or complex Post Traumatic Stress Disorder (PTSD).

 The “Pathways to Recovery” has three stages:

 Naomi unit has been accredited to January 2017 (excellent) by the Quality Network for ED Adult Inpatient Standards (QED), part of the Royal College of Psychiatrists Centre for Quality Improvement.

 We do work with patients who are detained under the Mental Health Act, however the patient must be willing to work towards being discharged from section.